 Without proper FDA approval, any CBD product whether it be marketed as a drug, supplement, or cosmetic cannot be verified as safe.
 Consumers should question the quality, and therefore safety, of all CBD products at the moment.
 For example, manufacturers are not held to account for the levels of THC that may remain in the CBD product.
 THC is known to impair one’s ability to drive safely or operate equipment and may have short- and long-term effects on memory, attention, mood, heart rate, and mental health.
 While effective CBD treatments likely do exist, confidence in the safety and efficacy of such treatments cannot be established without the FDA’s involvement.

 What is the FDA currently doing in relation to CBD in retail?

 David: The FDA is actively working to evaluate the regulatory pathways for cannabis-containing and cannabis-derived products to be introduced to the marketplace.
-On May 31, 2019, the FDA will conduct a public hearing with the specific objective to obtain scientific data and information about the safety, manufacturing, product quality, marketing, labeling, and sale of products containing cannabis or cannabis-derived compounds.
+On May 31, 2019, the FDA conducted a public hearing with the specific objective to obtain scientific data and information about the safety, manufacturing, product quality, marketing, labeling, and sale of products containing cannabis or cannabis-derived compounds.

 What are we likely to see the FDA do in the future?